brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-16.md

 delicately touching his hair, his cheek, his lips.
 Her brilliant red hair stood out against her white skin like blood, her gray eyes were clouded with drink and desire, desire she directed solely at him.
-"Andraste and Toutatis and Ogmios* and Madris, all reaching out to you.
+"Andraste and Toutatis and Ogmios\[^78-4] and Madris, all reaching out to you.
 Can you feel them touch you?
 Feel them touch you like I do?"

 He smiled grimly, and took her hands, pulling them away.
 She was a delight, but not for him, and it was only her words he would allow himself to take